-existing visual character or qu ye, the Proposed Project would not sub- ality of the site and its surroundings or ing scenic quality.
-This impact is consi conflict with the City's
+For the reasons presented above, the Proposed Project would not substantially degrade the existing visual character or quality of the site and its surroundings or conflict with the City's zoning and regulations governing scenic quality.
+This impact is considered less than significant.

 Mitigation Measures

 None required.